Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 A recent study revealed that animal-based ingredients (beef, dairy, chicken, lamb, egg, pork, fish, and rabbit) were responsible for over 3 times the amount of food allergy cases in dogs than plant-based ingredients.

 Beyond causing skin issues, food allergies can also cause other problems such as upset stomach and other gastrointestinal issues.

+Fleas are one of the most common culprits behind Golden Retriever skin issues.
 Much like allergies, they will cause your dog to itch a lot.
 But a telltale sign is brown dust or brown shapes moving across your dog’s skin.
 They can infest your home too, spreading to other pets and living in soft furnishings.

 Golden Retriever Skin Issues Made Easy

 So there you have it!
 Now you know about some common Golden Retriever skin issues, and more importantly, you know what to look out for.

 Thick undercoats make golden retrievers very vulnerable to skin issues, especially if they remain wet.
 Trapped moisture and a natural disposition for skin issues can be a problem.
 The key is to be vigilant, making sure to check your dog’s skin on a regular basis.